 SCRABBLE® is a registered trademark.
 All intellectual property rights in and to the game are owned in the U.S.A and Canada by Hasbro Inc., and throughout the rest of the world by J.W.
 Spear < Sons Limited of Maidenhead, Berkshire, England, a subsidiary of Mattel Inc. Mattel and Spear are not affiliated with Hasbro.

 A screenshot from scrabbler.
 At the top of the display is a set of buttons, a clock and the player's and machine's current scores.
 Below this is a white entrybox for entering words, and the player's current rack of tiles is to its right.
 Underneath these is the board displaying the laid tiles, those of the player in yellow and of the computer in red.
 The last word played is always shown in white but will be given the appropriate colour when a new word is added to the board.
 Each letter has a value and these are summed to give a score for each turn.
 When tiles are placed on squares that are not green the word score is increased.
 The notional sack of tiles also contains 2 blank tiles which can be used to represent any letter.
 When placed on the board the letter designated to these tiles is shown in lower case (for example see the "e" in the bottom row of the board).

-Click to see an animation showing the player using the hint button for every turn! and with the machine's IQ set down to 10.
-The delay between images is 2 seconds.
+The easiest way to get a feel for playing the game is to watch the worked example video shown below.
 The jigsaw icon at the top left of the window contains a menu which allows games to be saved and loaded, allows the maximum time to be changed, allows all the colours used for the board and tiles to be changed, and for the difficulty level to be set.

 The difficulty level is termed the programs IQ, and ranges from 10 to 100.
 Winning against IQ 100 is very hard.
 When operating with IQ 100 the algorithm will simply choose the highest scoring word of all the words currently possible.
 For most players this is more than sufficient for the machine to win, but experts will succeed by using more advanced strategies.
 Setting the IQ to 10 means that the machine will choose a word which scores in the bottom 10% of all currently possible words.
 And so on.
 In the example the player has "won" easily because she has used the hint option for every turn and the machine's IQ was set to 10.